Memory Gym: Towards Endless Tasks to Benchmark Memory Capabilities of Agents: Introduction

 Memory is not just a game – it is a critical tool for intelligent decision-making under imperfect information and uncertainty.
 Without the ability to recall past experiences, reasoning, creativity, planning, and learning may become elusive.
-In the realm of autonomously learning decision-making agents, the agent's memory involves maintaining a representation of previous observations, a knowledge bank that grounds its next decision.
+In the realm of autonomously learning decision-making agents as Deep Reinforcement Learning (DRL), the agent's memory involves maintaining a representation of previous observations, a knowledge bank that grounds its next decision.
 Memory mechanisms, be it through recurrent neural networks \citep{Rumelhart1986} or transformers \citep{Vaswani2017attention}, have enabled these agents to master tasks both virtual and real.
 For instance, DRL methods have conquered complex video games as Capture the flag \citep{Jaderberg2018}, StarCraft \rom{2} \citep{Vinyals2019Starcraft2}, and DotA 2 \citep{Berner2019Dota2}.
 Their success extends beyond virtual environments to real-world challenges as dexterous in-hand manipulation \citep{Andrychowicz2020dexterity} and controlling tokamak plasmas \citep{Degrave2022tokamak}.
-The remarkable achievements of DRL agents empowered by memory often come coupled with substantial computational demands and additional techniques that extend beyond the scope of assessing an agent's memory interaction abilities.
+These non-Markovian examples underscore that effective memory mechanisms are crucial; without them, the tasks are fundamentally unsolvable as they require the robust maintenance and manipulation of information over time.